-Except as disclosed elsewhere in this report there have been no material changes andcommitments which can affect the financial position of the Company between the end of thefinancial year of the Company and date of this report.
+Except as disclosed elsewhere in the report there have been no material changes andcommitments which can affect the financial position of the Company between the end of thefinancial year of the Company and date of the report.

 Nevertheless during the period the Company continued its endeavor to conserve energythrough various modes.
 Energy conservation continues to be a focus area for the Company.Energy conservation measures are meticulously followed and conform to the higheststandards.

-ii) Details of expenses in foreign exchange are as under:
+The expenses in foreign exchange are as follows:

 Details on Internal Financial Controls

-The Company has in place adequate internal financial controls with reference tofinancial statements some of which areoutlined below.
+The Company has in place adequate internal financial controls some of which areoutlined below.

 The policies to ensure uniform accounting treatment are prescribed to thesubsidiaries of your Company.
-The accounts of the subsidiary companies are audited and certified bytheir respective Auditors for consolidation.
+The accounts of the subsidiary companies are audited andcertified by the respective Auditors of the Subsidiaries for consolidation.

-The Management periodically reviews the financial performance of your Companyagainst the approved plans across various parameters and takes necessary action wherevernecessary.
+The Management periodically reviews the financial performance of your Companyagainst the approved plans across various parameters and takes appropriate actionwherever necessary.
 Internal Auditors have been appointed who report on quarterly basis onthe processes and system of accounting of the Company.
 The observations if any of theInternal Auditors are resolved to their satisfaction and are implemented across all thesites.
-During the year the internal financial controls were reviewed and tested by areputed firm of Chartered Accountants who report on quarterly basis on the process andsystems of accounting of the Company.
+During the year the internal financial controls were reviewed and tested by areputed firm of Chartered Accountants who report on quarterly basis on the process andsystems of accounting and other operational processes of the Company.
 The main thrust ofinternal audit is to test and review controls appraisal of risks and business processesbesides benchmarking controls with best practices in the industry.